rustyxlol/ResinCounter/README.md

 # ResinCounter
-Genshin Impact Resin Counter/Resin Tracker
+Just a simple resin counter for Genshin Impact built using pyqt5